Westminster College (Missouri): Breakthrough

 Breakthrough is a sculpture consisting of eight sections of the Berlin Wall.
 It commemorates the collapse of the Iron Curtain and the end of the Cold War.
 The sculpture is the work of artist Edwina Sandys, granddaughter of Winston Churchill.
 It was dedicated to Westminster College in 1990 by former President Ronald Reagan.
-It is the longest contiguous section of the Berlin Wall in North America.

 Church of St. Mary the Virgin, Aldermanbury

-This predecessor of this church building was originally constructed London during the 12th century, but burned down in the Great Fire of London in 1666.
+The predecessor of this church building was originally constructed in London during the 12th century, but it burned down in the Great Fire of London in 1666.
 This church was erected as its replacement by Christopher Wren in the 17th century.
 During World War II, the Wren church was gutted by German bombs and in the mid-1960s, it was dismantled and shipped stone by stone to Fulton and reconstructed on Westminster's campus.
 Today, the church serves as the college's chapel.
 While it is occasionally claimed that St. Mary's is the oldest church in North America, the statement is not accurate.
 The transported Wren building is not the original 12th Century building of the St. Mary Aldermanbury parish of London.
 It is instead the replacement that was built under Wren's direction between 1672 and 1677, containing a single set of stairs from the medieval period, being an almost entirely new construction made largely of Portland stone that Wren had quarried in Dorset.
 This would make it considerably newer than such ancient North American buildings as the church of San Francisco in Tlaxcala, Mexico, whose construction began in 1521.